-Stormy Daniels’ Lawyer Michael Avenatti Asks Twitter To Give Him Evidence That Rudy Giuliani Watches Porn
+Michael Avenatti Asks Twitter To Give Him Evidence That Rudy Giuliani Watches Adult Films

 — Michael Avenatti (@MichaelAvenatti) June 9, 2018

 As bizarre as this may sound, it is simply the icing on the cake when considering the recent spate of shade thrown down between the two lawyers.
 Avenatti appeared on MSNBC’s Morning Joy today, fired up and visibly aggravated by what he sees as aspersions being cast about concerning his client.
-Alleging that President Trump had no problem with her line of work when the lawyer claims the President previously attempted to seduce his client, he expounded on this line of thinking by further speculating as to whether or not Rudy Giuliani consumed any adult films himself.
+Alleging that President Trump had no problem with her line of work when the lawyer claims the president previously attempted to seduce his client, he expounded on this line of thinking by further speculating as to whether or not Rudy Giuliani consumed any adult films himself.

 “The hypocrisy here is unbelievable… I’d like to know the last time Mr. Giuliani viewed pornography.
-Something tells me it wasn’t years or decades ago.”
-Raw Story reports Avenatti as saying during the morning talk show.
-Avenatti appears frequently on news and entertainment television, and has been rumoured to perhaps be getting his own show along Anthony Scaramucci.
+Something tells me it wasn’t years or decades ago,” Raw Story reports Avenatti as saying during the morning talk show.
+Avenatti appears frequently on news and entertainment television, and has been rumored to perhaps be getting his own show along with Anthony Scaramucci.

 “If you’re involved in a sort of slimy business, (that) says something about you – says something about how far you’ll go to make money… Our real point about her is that she’s not just generally un-credible, she’s un-credible from the point of view of wanting to get money.
 She’s a con artist.”